MScBiomedicalInformatics/MSIB32500/lectures/lecture7.md

 ```

-## Week 7 Homework: :house:
+## Week 7 Homework: :house: (Graded!)

 * For this tutorial, we used the **tagwise** dispersion to estimate the DEGs (see section 8.
 Detecting Differentially Expressed Genes).
 Using the other available methods *common*, and *auto*, repeat the detection of the **top 100** statistically significant genes (DEGs).
-One list ofr each method.
+One list for each method.
-* Create a list of the overlaping DEGs
+* Create a list of the overlapping DEGs
 * Send your homework via e-mail